BarisAlbayrakIEEE/GeneticLaminate/README.md

 Although I know the existence of the techniques to improve the performance of a GA, I don't have a competitive experience in this field.
 Hence, **the GA in this project is a primitive version** with the following steps:
-0. **Generation:** Generate a new population as the initial elite population
+1. **Generation:** Generate a new population as the initial elite population
-1. **Crossover:** Perform crossover on the existing elite generation
+2. **Crossover:** Perform crossover on the existing elite generation
-2. **Mutation:** Mutate the crossovers
+3. **Mutation:** Mutate the crossovers
-3. **Measure:** Measure the fitness rates for the mutations
+4. **Measure:** Measure the fitness rates for the mutations
-4. **Selection:** Obtain the new elites from the mutations based on the fitness rates
+5. **Selection:** Obtain the new elites from the mutations based on the fitness rates
-5. **Inspection:** If maxima is detected, go to Step 6, otherwise go to Step 1
+6. **Inspection:** If local maxima failure is detected, go to Step 1, otherwise go to Step 2

 One of the main problems of GAs is to escape local maxima/minima.
 Various techniques/strategies exist to solve the problem such as:
 - Mathematical tools (e.g. gradient inspection)
 - Population strategies (e.g. multi-population approach)

-I used the simplest one which is the 5th Step in the above flowchart:
+I used the simplest one which is the Step 6 in the above flowchart:
 - Restart with a new generation.

 # 4. The Design